Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 The RSI Correlation Tracker is available as a single per-user alert.
 Users select exactly one timeframe and a mode (`rsi_threshold` or `real_correlation`).
   - Startup warm‑up: On first observation per (pair_key, timeframe), baseline the last closed bar and current mismatch state; trigger only when a new bar produces a transition into mismatch.
+  - Implementation: RSI Threshold mode reads closed‑bar RSI values from the centralized `indicator_cache`.
+When the cache is not yet warm for a `(symbol,timeframe,period)`, the service computes RSI from OHLC closed bars, updates the cache with the latest value (ring buffer), and then evaluates.
+This avoids duplicate math long‑term while ensuring immediate correctness.

 - Pair selection is not required; backend evaluates a fixed set of correlation pair keys from `app/constants.py`.
 - Triggers insert into `rsi_correlation_tracker_alert_triggers` and emails reuse a compact template.